 This collection provides a multi-level reality check on the Chinese economy, firm performance and managerial ties.
 Given that China must transform its economy and business that can pull global talent together to produce high-end technologies for radically innovative products and services, this book proposes two questions.
 First, can China restructure its economy from a low-cost growth model to a high value-added innovative model without incurring major structural inertia?
 Second, can Chinese firms outperform competitors in global high value markets without relying on state initiatives, central funding mechanisms and public R&D institutions?

-This book was originally published as a special issue of Asia Pacific Business Review.
+This book was originally published as a special issue of the journal, Asia Pacific Business Review.

 Table of Contents